eburling/academic-kickstart/content/home/about.md

 # Biography

-Erik Ames Burlingame is a biomedical engineering PhD student in the Computational Biology Program at Oregon Health & Science University with interests in machine/deep learning applications for medical imaging, in particular, the application of generative adversarial networks to translate images from one imaging modality into another (see our <a href="files/SHIFT-SPIE-Medical-Imaging-2018.pdf" target="\_blank">SHIFT paper</a> for the details).
+Erik Ames Burlingame is a biomedical engineering PhD student in the Computational Biology Program at Oregon Health & Science University with interests in deep learning applications for medical imaging, in particular, the application of generative adversarial networks to translate images from one imaging modality into another (see our <a href="files/SHIFT-SPIE-Medical-Imaging-2018.pdf" target="\_blank">SHIFT paper</a> for the details).
 Download his <a href="files/cv.pdf" target="\_blank">CV</a> for a more complete story.